Skip to content

 Undergraduate Engagement in Ocean Science Research

-C-CoMP will develop undergraduate curricula and research experiences that showcase the ocean sciences and provide multiple entry points into the ocean science research community.
+C-CoMP is developing undergraduate curricula and research experiences that showcase the ocean sciences and provide multiple entry points into the ocean science research community.

 Undergraduate students in C-CoMP programs will participate in capstone events hosted at Bermuda Institute of Ocean Sciences (BIOS).
 Part of the BIOS campus is depicted in this picture along with the R/V Atlantic Explorer (AE).